Ulmus 'Hillieri': Pests and diseases

 The degree of the tree's susceptibility to Dutch elm disease (DED) is unknown.
 It has been noted that shrub-elms are usually less prone to infection.

 Cultivation

-A specimen stood in the Arboretum national des Barres, Nogent-sur-Vernisson, France, in the 1930s.
-'Hillier' was introduced to the US in 1954 as Ulmus hillieri.
+A specimen stood in the Arboretum national des Barres, Nogent-sur-Vernisson, France, in the 1930s; the tree was present in The Hague in the same decade.
+It was introduced to the US in 1954 as Ulmus hillieri.
 An old low shrub-elm in Stanmer Park Arboretum, Brighton (2018, now storm-damaged), planted in the winter of 1965-6, with level rather than pendulous branching and leaves closely matching 'Hillieri' herbarium specimens in Kew Herbarium and the Arboretum national des Barres, was said (2018) by Hillier Nurseries, who supplied many elms to the arboretum, to be 'Hillieri', though it is about 4 m tall and lacks crimson autumn colour.
 Dutch authorities who examined the tree in 2010 conjectured Japanese Elm hybrid.